The goal of the Community Development Investment (CDI) Grant Program is to incent primarily downtown community development in the state of Wisconsin.

 Application and Awards Process:

-Applicants for a Community Development Investment Grant Program should complete an application through a regional economic development director.
+The CDI Program has a continuous application process.
+Applicants for a CDI Grant should complete an application through a regional economic development director.
 The completed application will be assigned to an underwriter and will go through the award review process.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.